Futurism logo

 "She won't get in.
 No Ravegeer ever has."

 The voices turn into snorts of laughter.
 I wish I could tune them out, but unfortunately, my pointy ears absorb every sound within a ten-yard range.
 My parents say it was a helpful adaptation on my home planet that kept us safe from predators.
-Ironic, since the Phantomyths eluded those advantages and wiped us to near extinction anyway.
+Ironic, since the Tenathenes eluded those advantages and wiped us to near extinction, anyway.

 I jolt in my seat at the sound of the bell, signaling the end of class, and the end of my day.
 Perfect timing, I think to myself.

-Students all rise from their seats and rush out of the classroom before I’ve even stored my MecBook in my school bag.
+Before I can even put my MecBook in my school bag, the students all jump up from their seats and hurriedly dash out of the classroom.
 I don't blame them for hurrying.
 Finals are tomorrow and no one wants to waste time.

-I throw my book bag over my shoulder and head for the door when Professor Nyx stops me.
+I throw my book bag over my shoulder and head for the door when Professor Mardicus stops me.
 "Nira, can I speak with you for a moment?"

 "I know you're eager to start your studying, so I'll be quick.
 I just wanted to talk about your ambitions to get into Lodestar Academy."
 He crosses his arms and leans on his desk.
 The action looks casual, but I get the impression he’s about to subtly interrogate me.
 "You're the first Ravegeer to ever aspire for such a dangerous future, so I can't help my curiosity as to what made you choose this path?"